openhab/openhab-addons/bundles/org.openhab.binding.caddx/README.md

 | zone      | `zoneNumber` - Zone number (1-192) - Required                                                  |
 | keypad    | `keypadAddress` - Keypad address (192-255) - Required                                          |

-The binding can be configured manually if discovery is not utilized.
 A full example is further below.

 ## Channels